samergul/EmployeeMangementSystem/Do's-and-Don'ts-of-Service-Locator-usage.md

 ![module-dependencies](http://i.imgur.com/GbXOGnj.png)

 Never use a container from within your Core class library.
 Dependencies of its Services are supposed to be injected through their constructor.
-Their types [must be registered in the Core's registration module](How to provide your own reusable services through an Autofac registration module) (and those registration modules will be automatically scanned by the service locator if properly deployed to the GAC - and if their Assembly's name matches ).
+Their types [must be registered in the Core's registration module](How to provide your own reusable services through an Autofac registration module) (and those registration modules will be automatically scanned by the service locator if properly deployed to the GAC).

 The container is meant to be used *only at the entry-points of your application*, to trigger the constructor injection hierarchy as maintained by Autofac.